radiolab81/smisdr/README.md

 - `README.md`: This file
 - `smi_util.c`: Tool to read/write the current SMI settings and send/receive test data.
 You can build it with `make` (see Makefile)
 - `smi_sinus.c`: Tool for generating and outputting a sine waveform at a specific data rate, can be build by `build_smi_sinus.sh`
+- `tcp_test.py`: test tool for generating and outputting a sine waveform at a specific data rate via TCP/localhost to smi_tcp_streaming_dac process
+- `gateware`: HDL code for FPGA extensions such as hardware-accelerated I/Q processing, DUC, DDC, ...
 - `smi_tcp_streaming_dac.c`: Main tool for streaming baseband or RF data, receives data on port 1234 from external computers/apps such as GNU Radio or from localhost with internal apps, can be build by `build_smi_tcp_streamig_dac.sh`

   Similar to a Red Pitaya, it receives commands on port 5000 for on-the-fly adjustment of the sample rate and bus width (8/16 bits).